GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

 Examples:

 We will start off using the file tut_data.txt in your directory.
-Using the GMT utility :doc:`gmtinfo` we find the extent of the data region:
+Using the GMT utility :doc:`/gmtinfo` we find the extent of the data region:

    ::